PaloAltoNetworks/gaia/doc/documentation.md

 ##### `GET /enforcerprofiles/:id/enforcersecrets`

-Returns the enforcer secrets that must be used by a enforcer profile.
+Returns the enforcer secrets that must be used by an enforcer profile.

 #### Attributes